edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 ##### EdgeX MessageBus

-If your Application Service is using the EdgeX MessageBus trigger you can then simply copy the complete `Trigger` configuration from the example below and tweak it as needed.
+If your Application Service is using the EdgeX MessageBus trigger, you can then simply copy the complete `Trigger` configuration from the example below and tweak it as needed.

 !!! example "Example - EdgeX MessageBus trigger configuration"